61vck/61vck/README.md

-- 👋 Hi, I’m @61vck
+- 👋 Hi, I’m Aidar Zhaparov (GitHub - @61vck)
-- 👀 I’m interested in programing
+- 👀 I’m interested in FrontEnd Development
-- 🌱 I’m currently learning PHP, Laravel
+- 🌱 I’m currently learning React, Angular, TypeScript
-- 💞️ I’m looking to collaborate on ...
+- 👀 I have finished my courses: PHP, Laravel
+- 💞️ I am looking to work with companies that take Junior positions and am willing to learn quickly
 - 📫 How to reach me @a.zhaparov1484@gmail.com

 <!---